Bed Bug Identification & Prevention

 Are bed bugs dangerous?

-Bed bugs feed on blood using a proboscis: an elongated, piercing mouthpart.
+Bed bugs in our Honolulu service area feed on blood using a proboscis: an elongated, piercing mouthpart.
 A special chemical they inject numbs the skin of their host and allows them to feed painlessly.
 After feeding has occurred, some people may develop a reaction to their saliva and form a raised, red itchy rash.
 Excessive scratching at the bite sites can lead to a secondary infection.

 While bed bugs are not known to spread diseases that makes people ill, their presence in our homes leads to stress and sleepless nights, which can, in turn, make our immune systems weaker and lead to illness.